Maternal death and pregnancy-related death

 - Don’t smoke, drink alcohol or use harmful drugs.
 Tell your provider if you need help to quit.

-- Tell your provider right away if you have you have any signs or symptoms of conditions that can cause pregnancy-related death.
-These can include chest pain, trouble breathing, dizziness and swelling in the legs, hands or face.
+- Tell your provider right away if you have you have any of the following signs or symptoms:

 - If you’re worried about anything or something doesn’t seem right, call your provider.